woguan/Legend-Wings/README.md

 - Current version: <b>Alpha v3.4.0</b>.
 - <b>*Best experience with iPhone 7 Plus. </b>

+<b>Important Message: </b>
+[07/05/2017] - Today will have no update since I will have an interview tomorrow
+             - Next update will change the Xcode Beta 9, but version will be still 10.3
+             - The next update will have a "better" look for the upgrade scene.
+I have re-worked the sprites.

 ## TODO list:
   - [✔️] Add new bullets for characters:
      - [✔️] Add Alpha Bullet Sprites <b> 07/04/2017 </b>